-Through Art Market & You, Art From Us provides you with Analysis, Opinion and Factual Reports regarding the current on-goings of the Global Art Market.
-In this article, we look the David Hockney Auction Record.
+Through Art Market & You, Art From Us provides you Analysis, Opinion and Factual Reports regarding the current on-goings of the Global Art Market.
+In this article, we discuss the latest auction record set by David Hockney

 As the Fall auction season in New York progresses, we see another new record set.

 David Hockney : The Most Expensive Living Artist

 Recenetly, there as been much ado about David Hockney’s Portrait of an Artist (Pool with Two Figures) (1972).
 The painting had been slated for sale at Christie’s Postwar and Contemporary Evening sale in New York.
 With a pre-sale estimate of approximately $80 million.
 This meant that just by reaching its estimate, it would become the most expensive work at auction.
 And Hockney’s work would beat previous record holder – Jeff Koons’ $58.4 million Balloon Dog (Orange) – out of the park.